lstech-solutions/bsl2025.hashpass.tech/cloudflare/README.md

    npx wrangler pages deploy ./dist/client --project-name=hashpass
    ```

-3. **Or use the Cloudflare Dashboard:**
+**Option C: Using Cloudflare Dashboard (for CI/CD)**

-   - Go to Cloudflare Dashboard → Pages
+1. Go to Cloudflare Dashboard → Pages
-   - Create a new project or connect your Git repository
+2. Create a new project or connect your Git repository
-   - Set build command: `npm run build:web`
+3. Set build command: `npm run build:web`
-   - Set output directory: `dist/client`
+4. Set output directory: `dist/client`
+5. Pages will automatically deploy on every push to your repository

 ### Option 2: Use Cloudflare Workers (If you must)